Questwealth Portfolios is a robo-advisor owned by Questrade. It was formerly called Portfolio IQ.

-Questwealth Portfolios give investors an opportunity to invest in line with their values using social and corporate governance ETFs, low carbon ETFs, and Cleantech ETFs.
+Questwealth Portfolios allow investors to invest in line with their values using social and corporate governance ETFs, low carbon ETFs, and Cleantech ETFs.

-These ETFs have been put together to design 5 specific portfolios that range from aggressive to conservative.
-They include the:
+These ETFs have been put together to design five specific portfolios that range from aggressive to conservative.
+They include the following:

 - Aggressive Growth SRI

 Questwealth Portfolios beat most of its competition on price.
 The management fee you can expect to pay per annum is based on your account balance as follows: